 The MHL- Mills Haven Hockey League is a treasured winter past time at our school.
 Grade 5 and 6 students are divided into teams and participate in a round robin floor hockey tournament competing for the fabulous Kachurowski Cup (named after a former principal of Mills Haven).
-Each session a student or students are selected to be the Voice of the MHL and give us player and standing updates over the intercom.
 The competition is fierce and always fun!

 The Robotics lunch-hour Club at Mills Haven has been running since 2010 and has grabbed the attention of students in grades 4 or 5 who are interested in experimenting with technology, problem solving, working as a team or exploring something new at lunch hour.
 Students who choose to participate in this club use the Lego Mindstorms NXT kits, which are on loan for one month from Elk Island’s Partners for Science department.